dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

 ### Can I open the web page directly from the hard drive?

-No, when opening the file directly from the hard drive, you won't be able to access the camera.
-The recommendation is to deploy this page to your web server and run it over **HTTPS** ("http://localhost" may also work on browsers like Chrome, Edge, etc.).
+Yes, for simple testing purposes, it's ok to open the file directly from the hard drive (`file://`).
+However, you might encounter some issues in doing so (like unable to access the camera, etc.).
+The recommendation is to deploy this page to your web server and run it over **HTTPS** or use "http://localhost" during development.

 If you don't have a ready-to-use web server but have a package manager like *npm* or *yarn*, you can set up a simple HTTP server in minutes.
 Check out [`http-server` on npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/package/http-server).